typhonjs-fvtt/typhonjs-quest-log/README.md

 [![Foundry Hub Endorsements](https://img.shields.io/endpoint?logoColor=white&url=https%3A%2F%2Fwww.foundryvtt-hub.com%2Fwp-json%2Fhubapi%2Fv1%2Fpackage%2Ftyphonjs-quest-log%2Fshield%2Fendorsements)](https://www.foundryvtt-hub.com/package/typhonjs-quest-log/)

 **NOTE** This is a new quest log module which continues from Michael's / TyphonJS' work on the `0.7.x` series of Forien's Quest Log.
-A whole new UI / tech stack (Svelte + GSAP) and utilization of the TyphonJS plugin manager / eventbus is forthcoming.
+A whole new UI / tech stack based on Svelte and utilization of the TyphonJS plugin manager / eventbus is forthcoming.
 Many new features are planned for the TyphonJS Quest Log providing a high performance quest runtime for Foundry VTT.